ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 7. [Run the application](#run-the-application)

-## Analyze the application by using Transformation Advisor
+## Analyze the application by using Transformation Advisor (READ ONLY)

+**IMPORTANT:** Since running the Transformation Advisor against an existing WebSphere deployment consumes an important amount of not only resources but also time, **we have already run** the Transformation Advisor for you.
+Hence, **you only need to read through the following** and understand how the Transformation Advisor is run, how it works, what it produces, its benefits, etc.

 Transformation Advisor enables a quick analysis of your on-premise applications for rapid deployment on WebSphere Application Server and Liberty running on a Public, Private, or Hybrid Cloud environment.
 Using the information available in your existing environments, Transformation Advisor runs a custom data collector on your on-premise application servers, identifying Java EE programming models on the application server, and then creates a high-level inventory of the content and structure of your applications.
 This analysis includes potential problems that could be encountered while moving the applications to the cloud or current levels of Java.